apoddar76/cmsc471-finalproject/README.md

 * Used ChatGPT to generate code for main map visualization
 * Used Cursor to create code for behavior explorer visualization
 * Used Cursor to generate code for stacked bar chart
 * Used Cursor to generate code for fur color waffle chart
+* Used Cursor to generate code for Leaflet integration